 The Quick Brief

-Welcome to 36 weeks—you've officially entered "early term" territory.
-The baby is essentially done cooking; from here it's mainly adding weight and final brain development.
+Welcome to 36 weeks—about a month to go.
+Right now the baby is considered late preterm; early term doesn't start until 37 weeks, and full term isn't until 39.
+The baby is nearly done developing—from here it's mainly adding weight and finishing brain and lung development.
 The nesting instinct is likely peaking, hospital bags should be fully packed, and you need to know your route to the hospital cold.
 The next few weeks are about being ready at a moment's notice.

 What's Happening with Baby